-Back in 2008, in one of the more active chat rooms that I often frequented, I came across an interesting character that went by the username of “Trader1”.
-Despite having perhaps the most unoriginal name in the chat room, he seemed to be a nice guy, who was always chatting about the markets and the trades he was making.
+Back in 2008, in one of the more active chat rooms I frequented, I came across an interesting character that went by the name of “Trader1”.
+Despite having perhaps the most unoriginal screen name in history, he seemed to be a nice guy and was always chatting about the markets and the trades he was making.

 Say you go to Las Vegas, and you and your buddies go out and get shitty-drunk.
-Maybe you drink one of those margaritas in giant plastic Eiffel Tower mug or maybe you split a brewzooka, it really doesn’t matter.
-Now that you are fully lit, you take everything you own; your car, your house, your life savings, your autographed picture of Patrick Swayze from Roadhouse, everything, and put it all on “red” on the roulette wheel.
+Maybe you drink one of those margaritas in a giant plastic Eiffel Tower, or maybe you split a brewzooka, the delivery vehicle really doesn’t matter.

 Now that you’re fully lit, you take everything you own – your car, your house, your life savings, your autographed picture of Patrick Swayze from Roadhouse – everything, and put it all on red on roulette.

 Even if red hits, it was still a terrible bet because though you won, the method you used – everything on red – was flawed.
 Eventually, this method will fail – actually, a little more than 50% of the time due to the green “0” – and when it does, the downside is so big that you’ll be wiped out and no longer able to play the game.